 Yes.
-Extended time on take-home exams should be agreed upon by the student and instructor when the take-home exam is given, and Disability Services recommends that the extension be put in writing.
+Extended time on take-home exams should be agreed upon by the student and instructor when the take-home exam is given, and Accessibility Services recommends that the extension be put in writing.
 For online exams, the amount of time given to take the exam can and should be adjusted by the instructor according to the extended time described on the student’s Accommodations Plan.

 Can I give pop quizzes if I have students who have approved accommodations?

 Yes.
-However, please know that this will involve coordinating the exam with staff in Disability Services.
+However, please know that this will involve coordinating the exam with staff in Accessibility Services.
 We ask that you administer pop quizzes at the beginning or end of class periods to help maintain confidentiality of the student.

 How do I plan for accommodations of students with disabilities on field trips, practicums and internships?

 Students should be made aware of upcoming field trips, practicums, and internships with enough notice to arrange accommodations.
 The accommodations to be made will depend on the job requirements, destinations, and the disabilities involved.
-We advise faculty and staff to contact Disability Services as soon as field trips, practicums and internships are established.
+We advise faculty and staff to contact Accessibility Services as soon as field trips, practicums and internships are established.

 What if I am unable to proctor the student's exams?